Mighty Oaks (band): 2014–2019: Howl and Dreamers

 2016 was a year of turning points and upheavals, also for the band whose members took a break after two years of uninterrupted touring and left Berlin to temporarily return to their home countries.
 They all reunited in Washington State, not far from Ian's hometown, where the band retreated to the studio of producer Ryan Hadlock (The Lumineers, Vance Joy, etc.).
 It was there that they recorded Dreamers, their second album, which was released on March 24, 2017 on Universal Music.
-The band went on a sold-out Europe tour in spring, a North American tour in September and a follow up European tour in November and December 2017.
+The band went on a sold-out Europe tour in spring, a North American tour in September and a follow-up European tour in November and December 2017.
 Just before the band started off for their winter tour, they self-released a 4-track EP called Storm.

 In the summer of 2018 they played several European festivals, among them Hurricane Festival and Southside Festival, Traumzeit Festival, Zermatt Unplugged and a Milky Chance & Friends Open Air in Berlin.

 According to their Instagram page the band has retreated to the studio in autumn 2018 to work on new music.

-2020-present: All Things Go
+2020–present: All Things Go & Mexico

 The band's third studio album, All Things Go, was released on February 7, 2020, via BMG.

 Their fourth studio album, Mexico, was released on May 7, 2021, via Sony Music.